Veslo5/Csharp-ScriptingBenchmark/README.md

 Written in .NET 9

 ## Tests
-- [CSharpToLang] C# to scripting language fuction call in lopp
+- [CSharpToLang] C# to scripting language fuction call in loop
-- [LangToCSharp] Scripting language to C# function call in lopp
+- [LangToCSharp] Scripting language to C# function call in loop
 - [Alloc] scripting language array is filled with simple object in loop and returned to C#

 ## Scripting languages